Blake-Madden/Wisteria-Dataviz/Labels.md

 Constraining a Label within an Area
 =============================

-To ensure that a label fits within a given area, use `CalculateFontSizeToFitBoundingBox()` to find the proper font size to make the label fit.
+To ensure that a label fits within a given area, use `CalcFontSizeToFitBoundingBox()` to find the proper font size to make the label fit.

 Adding an Annotation